huggingface/blog/deploy-deepfloydif-using-bentoml.md

 - Python 3.8+
 - `pip` installed
 - At least 2x16GB VRAM GPU or 1x40 VRAM GPU.
 For this project, we used a machine of type `n1-standard-16` from Google Cloud plus 64 GB of RAM and 2 NVIDIA T4 GPUs.
+Note that while it is possible to run IF on a single T4, it is not recommended for production-grade serving

 Once the prerequisites are met, clone the project repository to your local machine and navigate to the target directory.